 How Long Does It Take To Become a Marriage and Family Therapist?

-Even the strongest family units may benefit from counseling as a useful tool in maintaining their emotional health, resolving conflicts, and forming stronger bonds.
+Even the strongest family units may benefit from therapy as a useful tool in maintaining their emotional health, resolving conflicts, and forming stronger bonds.
 A qualified marriage and family therapist will be able to attend to their needs.

 What are Marriage and Family Therapists?